JulianJaffePinterest/druid/extensions-core/spark-extensions/README.md

 than partitioning the DataFrame in the desired manner in the course of preparing the data.

-If a "simpler" shard spec such as `NumberedShardSpec` or `LinearShardSpec` is used, a `partitionMap` can be provided but is unnecessary unless the names of a segment's directory on deep storage should match the segment's id exactly.
+If a "simpler" shard spec such as `NumberedShardSpec` or `LinearShardSpec` is used, a `partitionMap` can be provided but is unnecessary unless the name of a segment's directory on deep storage should match the segment's id exactly.
 The writer will rationalize shard specs within time chunks to ensure data is atomically loaded in Druid.
 Care should still be taken in partitioning the DataFrame to write regardless.

 ## Configuration Reference
-< In progress >

 ### Metadata Client Configs
 The properties used to configure the client that interacts with the Druid metadata server directly.
 Used by both reader and the writer.
 During early development, `metadataPassword` is expected in plaintext.
 This will change.